 He is the son of former Milan manager, player and captain, Cesare Maldini, and he carried on the tradition of winning numerous league titles and European trophies in a career that lasted for over two decades.
 The younger Maldini was rewarded for his loyalty in both the long and short term, but it wasn’t plain sailing as he suffered numerous setbacks over the years, as well as an acrimonious departure from the club after his powers had started to diminish.

 His ability to bounce back is somewhat akin to a comic book villain, who just refuses to give up no matter how many times he’s foiled by his opposition.
-(The difference is Maldini won it all, while Victor von Doom and the rest tend to come off second best more often than not.)
+The difference is that Maldini won it all, while Victor von Doom and the rest tend to come off second best more often than not.
 The point is, he never wavered despite the lean times, and he rolled back the years to claim the last of his Champions League titles a full decade after the previous win.

 His club success was never replicated on the international stage, but that’s often the case for one-man teams who give their all for the cause – just ask Paul Scholes.
 Above all, he was the ever-present heartbeat in a team that dominated European football over different eras, and he always came back as strong as ever.
 He’s rightfully seen as a legend in world football, and, in a league mired by corruption, he was seen as a beacon of class, both on and off the pitch.